-If you’re looking to explore Holland, Volendam might be just right for you.
-This small fishing village on the North Sea has been around since at least the 14th Century and has remained largely unchanged since those days.
+If you want to explore Holland, Volendam might be right for you.
+This small fishing village on the North Sea has been around since at least the 14th Century and has remained largely unchanged.

 Volendam, the Netherlands, is a picturesque village only 21 kilometers from the Dutch capital, Amsterdam.
 We’ll discuss what Volendam is known for and why it’s definitely worth the day trip from Amsterdam.